What Are Seller Concessions And Why Do They Matter To Buyers?

-It can be tricky to determine whether or not it’s worth it to ask for seller concessions, so it’s helpful to work with an experienced real estate agent who knows the local market and can help get you the best deal.
+It can be tricky to determine whether it’s worth it to ask for seller concessions on your own.
+It’s best to work with an experienced real estate agent who knows the local market and who can help get you the best deal.

 The IRS has rules dictating how homeowners and recent home buyers are taxed and what deductions they’re given.
 Most closing costs aren’t eligible for tax deductions, regardless of whether you or the seller pays for them.
-Currently, the only closing costs you can deduct are home mortgage interest and certain real estate taxes, according to the IRS.
+Currently, the only closing costs you can deduct are home mortgage interest and some property taxes.

-The good news is that the mortgage interest tax deduction includes mortgage discount points (money that you pay at closing in exchange for a reduced interest rate), so if your seller offers concessions in the form of mortgage discount points, you’ll be able to deduct those points.
+The good news is that the mortgage interest tax deduction includes mortgage discount points (money that you pay at closing in exchange for a reduced interest rate), so if your seller offers concessions in the form of discount points, you’ll be able to deduct those points as mortgage interest.

-A tax professional can go over these guidelines with you and help you navigate buying a home and taking on a mortgage, which both come with their own sets of deductions.
+A tax professional can go over these guidelines with you and help you navigate buying a home and taking on a mortgage, both of which come with their own sets of deductions.

 The Bottom Line: In A Buyer’s Market, Seller Concessions Help Reduce Closing Costs